UW-Madison Administrative Policy

 - Alternate – responsible for creating and submitting Expense Reports on behalf of other individuals.

 - Division Coordinator – responsible for submitting Non-Employee Profile Setup Forms and Non-Employee Profile Change Requests.
+Responsible for maintaining the divisional list of approvers and auditors.

 - Employees – employees with current appointments are responsible for adding and removing their own alternates.
 Employees are responsible for ensuring their own Expense Reports are submitted on time and in compliance with University policy.